-Jeneral Course Information Pre-requisites None Course Description This course is an introduction to real estate.
+General Course information Pre-requisites None Course Description This course is an introduction to real estate.
 It provides a survey of various aspects of the real estate business including marketing, finance, development, law, investment and appraisal.
-Learning Outcomes At the end of the course, students will be able to: Identify the legal rights associated with property ownership Legally describe real property rights Differentiate between residential and commercial financing Calculate mortgage payments Value real property rights Understand the different types of mortgage instruments Value income-producing property relative to inherent risk Required Text Texas Real Estate, 12th Edition, © 2014, by Charles J. Jacobus, Cengage Learning Publishing.
-ISBN-13 978162 980 001 1 Text Resources Provided by Instructor Calculators/ Computers Recommended: TI BA II Plus calculator.
+Learning Outcomes At the end of the course, students will be able to: Articulate real property rights' differences among ownership forms Evaluate advantages and disadvantages of various leases Calculate real estate mortgage payments and loan balances Articulate different types of mortgage instruments' pros and cons Calculate income-producing property returns, relative to inherent risk Required Text Texas Real Estate, 12th Edition, © 2014, by Charles J. Jacobus, Cengage Learning Publishing.
+ISBN-13 978162 980 001 1 Text Resources TVM, Refinancing and EVM materials provided by instructor Calculators/ Computers Recommended: TI BA II Plus.
 Homework requires a financial calculator.
-No alpha-numeric calculators are allowed at any time.
+No alpha-numeric calculators are allowed at any time and no calculators can be shared during exams.
 Laptops will be allowed for class purposes, only.
 Class Schedule Though the class dates are set, the material covered each session remains fluid and may be updated throughout the semester.